danielljeon/robotic_hand_pcb/README.md

 ### 5.2 Switching Frequency Selection

-The LMR51430 is capable of 500 kHz and 1.1 MHz.
-500 kHz is used reduced noise and its application of motor current driving.
+The LMR51430 is capable of 500 kHz and 1.1 MHz switching.
+The design opted for the 500 kHz configuration for reduced switching noise and its application of motor current driving.
 A lower switching frequency would theoretically reduce switching losses and improve efficiency at high current draw.

 ### 5.3 Inductor Selection